Fluctuations of the Nodal Number in the Two-Energy Planar Berry Random Wave Model: Results

 \end{theorem}

+The proof of this theorem concludes with the end of Section \ref{s.computation_of_the_asymptotic_variance}.
 We recall that in \cite{NPR19} Peccati, Nourdin and Rossi studied nodal number of a pair of independent Berry Random Waves $b_{k_n}, \hat{b}_{K_n}$ under assumption that $k_n=K_n$ for all $n$.
-It is easy to check that the case $r=1$ and $r^{exp}=1$ of the above theorem recovers \cite[Theorem 1.4, p.
+As mentioned before, it is not to difficult to verify that the case $r=1$ and $r^{exp}=1$ of the above theorem recovers \cite[Theorem 1.4, p.
 103]{NPR19}.

 \begin{remark} The case $r^{log}=0$ was excluded from the above theorem only for expository purposes.
 All our results can be extended to an arbitrary (non-linear) relationship between $\ln k_n$ and $\ln K_n$.
 In particular, if $r_n^{log} \to 0$ then (\ref{e.var_conv}) remains true provided that we replace $r^{log}$ with $r^{log}_n$.
 This generalisation is straightforward since, as will be shown later, if $r=0$ then the nodal number $\N(b_{k_n},\hat{b}_{k_n},\D)$ is asymptotically $\LL^2(\mathbb{P})$ equivalent to a deterministic rescaling of a r.v. known as nodal length $\mathcal{L}(b_{k_n},\D)$ (see Subsection \ref{ss.nodal_length} below for its definition and basic properties). \end{remark}